wojnosystems/go-retry/README.md

 ## Strategies

-There are several retry strategies available form this library for common retry patterns in increasing complexity:
+There are several retry strategies available form this library for common retry patterns in increasing complexity.
+You can find all of these under the `retry` package

 * **Skip**: will never execute the callback and will return retryError.StopSuccess (nil).
 Useful for testing and mocking things you want to test that don't actually do anything.
 * **Never**: will never retry, but will execute the callback exactly once.
 Useful for testing and mocking when you just want to run something once